 The purpose of this test is to verify the requirements related to SyncRef UE selection / reselection defined in clause 12.4, when GNSS is configured as the highest priority.
 For this test, the UE is triggered by the test loop function or the upper layers to transmit for V2X Sidelink Communication.

 The test parameters are given in Table A.9.1.3.1.1-1and A.9.1.3.1.1-2 below.
 There are no GNSS signals in this test.
 There are three active SyncRef UEs (SyncRef UE 1, SyncRef UE 2 and SyncRef UE 3) in this test.
-The test system shall emulate SyncRef UE 1, SyncRef UE 2 and SyncRef UE 3 to transmit SLSS and MIB-SL every SLSS period.
+The test system shall emulate SyncRef UE 1, SyncRef UE 2 and SyncRef UE 3 to transmit S-SSB every S-SSB period.

-The test system can verify the selection / reselection of SyncRef UE by monitoring the SLSS ID used by the V2X UE for its SLSS+MIB-SL transmissions.
-When the V2X UE is not synchronized to any SyncRef UE, then the V2X UE shall use the SLSS ID pre-configured in the V2X UE.
+The test system can verify the selection / reselection of SyncRef UE by monitoring the SLSS ID used by the V2X UE for its S-SSB transmissions.
+When the V2X UE is not synchronized to any SyncRef UE, then the V2X UE shall use the SLSS ID belonging to set id_oon.
 When the V2X UE is synchronized to a SyncRef UE, the V2X UE shall derive its SLSS ID from the SLSS ID of the SyncRef UE as per clause 5.8.5.3 of TS 38.331[2].

 The test consists of three successive time periods, with time duration of T1, T2 and T3 respectively.
 SyncRef UE 1, SyncRef UE 2 and SyncRef UE 3 are all powered off before starting the test.
 During T1, SyncRef UE 1 is powered ON and the V2X UE will select SyncRef UE 1 as synchronization source.
 During T2, SyncRef UE 2 is powered ON and the V2X UE will select SyncRef UE 2 as the synchronization source.
-During T3, a higher priority SyncRef UE 3 is additionally powered ON and the V2X UE will reselect to the higher priority SyncRef UE 2 as the synchronization source.
+During T3, SyncRef UE 3 is powered ON and the V2X UE will reselect to SyncRef UE 3 as the synchronization source.

 Table A.9.1.3.1.1-1: Test Parameters for V2X Synchronization Reference Selection/Reselection Tests for GNSS configured as the highest priority